iBrick/opendaylight-oxygen-setup/README.md

   wget -P images https://nexus.opendaylight.org/content/groups/public/org/opendaylight/integration/distribution-karaf/0.3.3-Lithium-SR3/distribution-karaf-0.3.3-Lithium-SR3.tar.gz

 5. Under the "ODL" directory, edit the "distro" file to reflect the release you just downloaded into the "images" directory.

-6. If you are *not* using the DCloud infrastructure (http://dcloud.cisco.com) to experiment with ODL, edit the "nodes" file to reflect the list of nodes and their IP Addresses in your VIRL simulation.

-7. Unpack ODL using
+6. Unpack ODL using

 	./unpack-odl

+7. If you are *not* using the dCloud infrastructure (http://dcloud.cisco.com) to experiment with ODL, edit the "nodes" file to reflect the list of nodes and their IP Addresses in your VIRL simulation.

+8. Optionally edit the features file to change the set of features installed at ODL startup.

+9. Optionally edit the logs file to change the set of additional logging activated at ODL startup.

-8. Set up ODL using (this loads key features and logging configs)
+10. Set up ODL using (this loads key features and logging configs)

   ./setup-odl

+11. If you are using dCloud then set up the VPN using:

+	./start-vpn site username password

+	* site is one of rtp, lon, sng or chi
+	* username and password can be found in your dCloud sssion details

-9. Start ODL using
+12. Start ODL using

   ./start-odl

-10. Configure ODL using
+13. Configure ODL using

   ./config-odl

   (this will connect ODL to the NETCONF nodes and configure BGP-LS/PCE-P - if the features are selected)

+The repository also contains a subdirectory "vagrant" which contains a Vagrantfile and bootstrap.sh script.

+If you have Vagrant and VirtualBox installed you can do a "vagrant up" from that directory and a VirtualBox VM will be created consisting of:

+* Ubuntu 14.04
+* git
+* openconnect
+* python 2.7
+* pyang
+* this repository
+* the latest OpenDaylight 0.4.1-SNAPSHOT image

+ODL will be unpacked.
+So you can follow the instructions above from step 6.

 ### Scripts are:

 **unpack-odl** unpacks the .tar.gz file.
 Creates a new subdirectory for the ODL distro.